andres2901/StarCrew/README.md

 ## Overview

 **StarClust** is a tool specifically designed to systematically analyze the cargo genes of Starship elements.
 The tool is composed of seven distinct commands and creates a well-organized project folder to facilitate downstream analysis.
 StarClust provides an initial analysis workflow, ranging from captain identification (to confirm upstream analysis) to the functional annotation of orthogroups within the cargo genes.
 The primary goal of this tool is to offer researchers a simple, integrated workflow for an initial exploratory analysis and comparison of Starship cargo genes.
-This process is expected to help identify biological patterns or generate hypotheses that can be further tested in either dry-lab or wet-lab environments.
+This process is expected to help identify biological patterns or generate hypotheses that can be further tested either by bioinformatic or wet-lab experimental approaches.

 In addition to the main commands, StarClust is distributed with a diverse set of auxiliary scripts.
 Although these scripts are primarily used for specific tasks within the main workflow, users can utilize them independently for their own purposes in other bioinformatics settings.
-These auxiliary scripts cover a diverse range of tasks often encountered in a genomic analysis workflow, including: 1)A modified RIP-like signal calculator, 2)Filtering genes or isoforms from a GFF file based on intron density, 3) Extracting gene information in batch from multiple genomic regions within a GFF3 file, 4) And other specific tasks.
+These auxiliary scripts cover a diverse range of tasks often encountered in a genomic analysis workflow, including: 1) a modified RIP-like signal calculator, 2) filtering genes or isoforms from a GFF file based on intron density, 3) extracting gene information in batch from multiple genomic regions within a GFF3 file, 4) and other specific tasks.

 ## Table of contents